List of alien races in Marvel Comics: Xartans

 The Xartans are a shapeshifting species capable of detailed duplication of living or non-living subjects.
 They come from the planet Xarta, fourth from the sun in the Zugano star system in the Fornax galaxy.
 In their true forms, Xartans have orange skin and average 6 ft 9 in in height.
-First seen (as the Carbon-Copy Men) in Journey into Mystery #90 (March 1963).

 Xem

-The Xem are a furry white alien race.
+The Xem are a furry white alien species.
 Xemnu is a Xem.

 Xeronians

-The Xeronians are a semi-humanoid race with orange skin that averages 6 ft 8 in in height.
-They come from the planet Xeron, second from the sun in the triple star system containing Aerim, Honj, and Verserin, in the Milky Way galaxy.
+The Xeronians are a semi-humanoid species with orange skin that averages 6 ft 8 in in height.
+They come from the planet Xeron, second from the sun in the triple star system containing Aerim, Honj, and Verserin, in the Milky Way.
 Xeronians have five eyes, but use only two adjacent eyes at the same time.
-First seen in The Incredible Hulk #102 (May 1968).

 Xixix

-The Xixix are a semi-humanoid race with red skin that averages 5 ft 9 in in height.
-They come from the planet Xix, which was in the Xaravaran stary system in the Milky Way galaxy until destroyed by Galactus.
-The Xixix survivors joined the wandering fleet of starships bearing many members of the many alien races whose home worlds were destroyed by Galactus.
-First seen in Fantastic Four #261 (December 1983).
+The Xixix are a semi-humanoid species with red skin that averages 5 ft 9 in in height.
+They come from the planet Xix, which was in the Xaravaran star system in the Milky Way until it was destroyed by Galactus.

 Xorrians

-The Xorrians are a humanoid race that allegedly spawned all humanoid life such as Kree, Skrulls, Shi'ar and Humans over 6,000,000 years ago.
+The Xorrians are a humanoid species that allegedly spawned all humanoid life such as Kree, Skrulls, Shi'ar and humans over 6,000,000 years ago.

 Y

 Yirbek

-The Yirbek are a race of humanoid reptilians with green skin that averages 6 ft 7 in in height.
+The Yirbek are a humanoid reptilian species with green skin that averages 6 ft 7 in in height.
 Their home planet is Yirb, second from the sun in the Bek star system in the Andromeda galaxy.
 The Yirbeks governed a small empire in the Skrull galaxy until the Skrulls defeated them centuries ago.
-First seen in Avengers #14 (March 1965).

 Yrds

-The Yrds are a semi-humanoid race with green skin that stands 6 ft 2 in on average.
+The Yrds are a semi-humanoid species with green skin that stands 6 ft 2 in on average.
 They come from the planet Yrest, third from the sun in the Corinum star system in the Draco galaxy.
-Each Yrd has a 1' long horn protruding from its forehead that could be used as a weapon.
-First seen in Tales of Suspense #54 (June 1964).
+Each Yrd has a 1' long horn protruding from its forehead that can be used as a weapon.

 Z

 Z'Nox

-The Z'Nox are a race of reptilians with brown skin that averages 6 ft 1 in in height.
+The Z'Nox are a reptilian species with brown skin that averages 6 ft 1 in in height.
 They come from the planet Z'nox, second from the sun in the Huz'deyr star system in the Andromeda galaxy.
 They are ruled by a planetwide military dictatorship.
 They once attacked Earth, but were repelled by the X-Men; a later attack via biological warfare was repelled by Spider-Man during the Maximum Security storyline.
-First seen in X-Men #65 (February 1970).